 london design festival the v&a

-Given that it’s one of the world’s leading art and design museum, it’s no surprise that the V&A collaborates with LDF, and they’ve got another bumper programme for 2018, which also happens to be the tenth anniversary of the partnership.
+Given that it’s one of the world’s leading art and design museum, it’s no surprise that the V&A collaborates with LDF, and they’ve got another bumper programme for 2019.
 Here’s what you wanna see…

 V&A, Cromwell Rd, London SW7 2RL